 FIRST stands for For Inspiration and Recognition of Science and Technology, and is an American non-profit organisation.
-Their mission is to inspire young people to be science and technology leaders and innovators, by engaging them in exciting Mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.
+Their mission is to inspire young people to become science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, inspire innovation, and foster well-rounded life capabilities including self-confidence, communication and leadership.

 “FIRST is more than robots.
 The robots are a vehicle for students to learn life skills.
 Kids often come in not knowing what to expect – of the program nor of themselves.
 They leave, even after the first season, with a vision, with confidence, and with a sense that they can create their own future.”

 This is what FIRST is really about, not to build the best robot and win games, but about the proces your going through as a team.
 And the most important thing is, like Dean Kamen already mentioned, that the robot is just a tool for developing your skills, like: working as a team, designing, building and programming a robot, enthuse other people for technology and to pass on knowledge.

 FIRST has four competitions which are based on age: